pic

 Aliasing vs Copy

 Objects on the RHS of = are only treated as copies when it comes to slices, such as in statements y = x[<indices>].
 Instead, if we insert the whole object x on the RHS of =, as in y = x, the operation creates an alias.
-In this case, y and x will reference the same object, and so any modification made to y will also be reflected in x.
+In that case, y and x will reference the same object, so that any modification made to y will also be reflected in x.

 x = [4,5]